ChidinmaIgberaese/se-assignment-6-introduction-to-python-ChidinmaIgberaese/README.md

 except FileNotFoundError:
 print(f"{file_path} not found.
 There is nothing to read.")

-# Example usage for reading the file
+Example usage for reading the file: read_file("example1.txt")

-read_file("example1.txt")

-# Explanation
+Explanation:
 open(file_path, 'r'): Opens the file in read mode. with open(...) as file: Ensures the file is properly closed after its suite finishes. file.read(): Reads the entire content of the file.